-DHS is claiming exemptions from certain requirements of the Privacy Act for DHS/ALL-001 Freedom of Information Act and Privacy Act Records System of Records.
-Some information in DHS/ALL-001 Freedom of Information Act and Privacy Act Records System of Records relates to official DHS national security, law enforcement, immigration, intelligence activities, and protective services to the President of the United States or other individuals pursuant to Section 3056 and 3056A of Title 18, investigatory records related to suitability and Federal service exams and test materials.
+DHS is claiming exemptions from certain requirements of the Privacy Act for the DHS/ALL-027 The History of the Department of Homeland Security System of Records.
+Some information in this system of records relates to official DHS national security, law enforcement, immigration, intelligence activities, and protective services to the President of the United States or other individuals pursuant to Section 3056 and 3056A of Title 18, investigatory records related to suitability and federal service exams and test materials.
 These exemptions are needed to protect information relating to DHS activities from disclosure to subjects or others related to these activities.
-Specifically, the exemptions are required to preclude subjects of these activities from frustrating these processes; to avoid disclosure of activity techniques; to protect the identities and physical safety of confidential informants and law enforcement personnel; to ensure DHS's ability to obtain information from third parties and other sources; to protect the privacy of third parties; to safeguard classified information; and to safeguard records in connection with providing protective services to the President of the United States or other individuals pursuant to Section 3056 and 3056A of Title 18.
+Specifically, the exemptions are required to preclude subjects of these activities from frustrating these processes; to avoid disclosure of activity techniques; to protect the identities and physical safety of confidential informants and law enforcement personnel; to ensure DHS' ability to obtain information from third parties and other sources; to protect the privacy of third parties; to safeguard classified information; and to safeguard records in connection with providing protective services to the President of the United States or other individuals pursuant to Section 3056 and 3056A of Title 18.
 Disclosure of information to the subject of the inquiry could also permit the subject to avoid detection or apprehension.